 Buy 3 or more: $54.99 eachBuy 3 or more$54.99

-InkCartridges.com offers compatible laser toner cartridges to replace the Konica-Minolta 8938-708 cyan laser cartridge exclusively designed for your Konica-Minolta Bizhub C300 or C352 printer.
-Our laser toner cartridges are built entirely from new parts, and are of the highest caliber.
-Our LD brand compatible laser cartridges are backed by a 2 Year Guarantee and ship fast!
+InkCartridges.com offers compatible inkjet cartridges to replace the Mimaki ES3CL / SPC-0369 solvent cleaning cartridge exclusively designed for your Mimaki printer.
+Our ink cartridges are built entirely from new parts, and are of the highest caliber.
+Purchase our ES3CL cartridges and enjoy the benefits of tracking your ink levels on your computer.
+Our LD brand compatible inkjet cartridges are backed by a 2 Year Guarantee and with fast shipping!

 This item is guaranteed to work with the following printers:

 OEM stands for original equipment manufacturer, meaning the cartridge was made by the same